d0vel-20/d0vel-20/README.md

-# 👋 Hi, I’m Joshua — Backend Engineer
+# 👋 Hi, I’m Joshua — Backend and Devops Engineer

 I'm a passionate Backend and Devops Engineer who loves building **production-grade systems** using tools like **TypeScript**, **Express**, **NestJS**, **Kafka**, **Redis**, **PostgreSQL**, and **MongoDB**.